vdods/rwb/README.md

 `RWB_LOCAL_BUILDS_DIR` is defined in your project's `rwb-package-config.env` file).
 The build will be a directory whose name is the "holoversion" of the project.
 This contains:
 -   Your package name (as defined in its `Cargo.toml` file).
--   Your package's version (as defined in its `Cargo.toml` file), with a `v` prepended, e.g. `v1.2.3`.
+-   A string from `git describe`, which ideally contains a version tag, a git commit hash, a `modified` marker if the repo's working state is modified.
 -   A naive timestamp (does not include timezone) in format `YYYY.MM.DD.hh:mm:ss`, so that lexicographical sorting does what you want.
--   A string from `git describe`, which ideally contains a version tag, a git commit hash, a `modified` marker if the repo's working state is modified.
 -   A sha256 hash of the contents of the project dir.
 The current implementation of this hash doesn't guarantee to agree with `.gitignore`, but is only meant to capture local modifications, and therefore produce distinctly named builds.